-Athlete Injuries: How Tens Unit can Heal Them
+Athlete Injuries: How Tens Unit Can Heal Them

-Introduction to Athlete’s Fitness and Injury
+Introduction to Athlete’s Fitness and Injury:

 Participating in sports is the mark of every athlete.
-Irrespective of one’s athletic prowess, it is natural that athletes get engrossed in fast-paced game of tennis, football, or a long bike ride, there are bound to be afflicted by a few aches and pains some time or the other.
+Irrespective of one’s athletic prowess, it is natural that athletes get engrossed in a fast-paced game of tennis, football, or a long bike ride, there are bound to be afflicted by a few aches and pains some time or the other.
 Sports enthusiasts are not wary of pain but take it in their stride.

-How Tens Machines Work?
+How do Tens Machines work?

 When pain occurs, the information is carried by C fibers up to the T cells, allowing pain transmission right into the cortex, that interprets the signals as pain.
 By closing the gate, one can prevent the transmission of nociceptive information to the cortex and thus avoid pain signals.